 - Read our full report: Collaboration Across Minnesota Child Welfare and Education Systems (574 K PDF).

 - Visit our Child Welfare and Education Learning Community (CWELC) page.

 - Learn about creating systems-level changes in our March 2011 eReview: Creating Trauma-Informed Systems of Child Welfare (1.2 MB PDF).

 Homelessness & Resilience — Watch our Lessons from the Field seminar on homelessness in youth and interventions to promote resilience or read our April 2013 eReview: Risk and Resilience in Homeless Children (1 MB PDF).

 Race, Culture & Children’s Mental Health — Watch our Lessons from the Field events on the importance of understanding culture, immigrant and refugee trauma, and issues of violence that impact children’s mental health.

 Trauma & Implications for Intervention — Watch our videos on the effects of trauma on the brain and behavior, and promising methods of intervening with children who experience trauma.

-Relational Aggression & Reducing Bullying — Watch our series on relational aggression, bullying, and potential interventions or see our Lessons from the Field Relational Aggression page for presenter information.
+Relational Aggression & Reducing Bullying — Watch our series on relational aggression, bullying, and potential interventions or see our Lessons from the Field Families and Youth page for presenter information.

 Managing Emotions in Teens — Watch our series on neurobiology of emotions, challenging behaviors, and promising practices for youth or see our Research to Practice Series page for presenter information.